gravity00/SimpleSOAPClient/README.md

 				},
 				OnSoapEnvelopeResponseAction = (c, args) =>
 				{
-					// Bug in RC03 - required to prevent a NullReferenceException }
+					// Bug: this action is required to prevent a NullReferenceException bug in RC03 }
 			})
 			.OnSoapEnvelopeRequest(args =>